Chief Richard Carmichael of Carmichael

 This recognition was awarded by virtue of Richard being directly descended from Lady Margaret Carmichael of Carmichael, the first-born child of the second Earl of Hyndford, and with the support of the grandaughter and senior heir in the female line of the previous chief, Evelyn George Carmichael.
 Thus, Richard reunited the Barony and the chiefship which had been separated since Andrew’s death in 1817.

-Richard is married to Patricia Branson and they have a son Andrew (pictured with wife Terri Baxter), and daughters Marama (standing) and Sarah.
+Richard is married to Patricia and they have a son Andrew (R, pictured with wife Terri and sons), and daughters Marama (L, with chidren) and Sarah (far left, with husband Randy).
 Under his management, using his business expertise and introducing improved agricultural techniques, Richard has increased stock and crop production, undertaken a program for major land and buildings restoration, and entered new business ventures which have made the land economically viable once again.